 In the Texas Panhandle area, it is the largest city by population.

 Over 20% of the adults living in Amarillo have a bachelor’s degree.
 Almost 80% of residents over the age of 25 have their high school diploma.

 Amarillo Population Growth

-Amarillo has seen rapid growth throughout its history which is only expected to continue.
-The city’s population by the 1910 census had almost reach 10,000.
+Amarillo has seen rapid population growth throughout its history which is only expected to continue.
+The city’s population by the 1910 census had almost reached 10,000.
 By 1930, it surpassed 40,000 before growing to over 50,000 in the next decade.
 By 1960, Amarillo had over 137,000 residents.
-This number has continued to grow steadily with the exception of a 7.9% decline recorded at the 1970 census.
+This number has continued to grow steadily except a 7.9% decline recorded at the 1970 census.
+Many of the population growths over time exceed 20,000 new residents every ten years.
 The city’s population is just under 200,000 according to recent estimates and is expected to surpass 204,000 residents this year.